 » MORE: Top alternatives to Purplebricks in the U.S.

-By 2018, the company had opened up shop in the U.S., Australia, and Canada, and had acquired major stakes in German and Canadian subsidiaries.
+By 2018, the company had launched operations in the U.S., Australia, and Canada, and had acquired significant stakes in related businesses in Germany and Canada.

 Best U.S. alternatives to Purplebricks

-Purplebricks is no longer available in the United States, but home sellers still have LOTS of options to save on real estate commission.
+Purplebricks is no longer available in the United States, but home sellers still have plenty of options to save on real estate commission.
+Common alternatives fall into two broad categories: agent-matching services and brokerages with built-in commission discounts.

 Why Purplebricks USA failed